public field trips & programs

 We also offer presentations for libraries and community groups for a small donation.
 During the COVID pandemic, we are offering Zoom presentations.

-Learn more about the birding workshops we are offering via Zoom.
+Learn more about the other birding workshops we are offering through local libraries and community groups

 - Some of our field trips are limited by registration to protect sensitive species and for a more positive experience for the group.